faiqhilman13/chatbot-RAG/TASK.md

 - The system should work with or without Ollama being available
 - When Ollama is not available, the system will return raw context from retrieved documents
 - All errors should be handled gracefully with user-friendly messages
-- The new simplified frontend should be separate from the embedded HTML UI for easier maintenance
+- The new React.js frontend should provide better code organization and maintainability while preserving the original design aesthetic
+- The UI should have separate pages for chat, document management, and uploads, accessible via the sidebar navigation

 ## Future Enhancements